5 Things to Know About the iOS 12.5.4 Update

 For more on iOS 15, head on over to our guide.

+iOS 12.5.4 includes three important security upgrades for your iPhone, iPad, or iPod touch.
+If you're interested in the particulars, head on over to Apple's website for more.

-The iOS 12.5.3 update includes two security patches that will protect you and your device from harm.
-Both patches are related to WebKit.
+If you skipped iOS 12.5.3, you'll get its security patches with your upgrade.
+Both of its patches were related to WebKit.
 If you want to learn more about them, head on over to Apple's security site.

-If you skipped iOS 12.5.2, you'll get its security patch with your upgrade.
+If you skipped iOS 12.5.2, you'll also get its security patch with your upgrade.
 You can read more about it over on Apple's website.

-If you also skipped iOS 12.5, you'll get its patch with your upgrade.
+If you also skipped iOS 12.5, you'll also get its patch with your upgrade.
 Apple's outlined the update's patch in detail on its security site.

-If you missed iOS 12.4.9, you'll get its four security patches with your upgrade.
+If you missed iOS 12.4.9, you'll also get its four security patches with your upgrade.
 You can read more about those right here.

-If you skipped iOS 12.4.7, you get the update's three security patches (two for the Mail app and one for Wi-Fi) with your upgrade to iOS 12.5.3.
+If you skipped iOS 12.4.7, you also get the update's three security patches (two for the Mail app and one for Wi-Fi) with your upgrade to iOS 12.5.4.

-If you're running software older than iOS 12.4.2, you get an additional patch with your upgrade.
+If you're running software older than iOS 12.4.2, you'll get an its patch with your upgrade.
 You can read about the security contents of iOS 12.4.2 right here.

 iOS 12.4 brought 19 security patches to the iPhone, iPad, and iPod touch.
 If you're interested in the specifics, you can read about them on Apple's security site.